 - get together with neighbours for a local clean up

 By supporting and helping others, you are more likely to feel good about yourself.

-There are lots of simple ways to help others, for example:
+There are lots of ways to help others, including:

 - visiting an elderly neighbour who lives alone